robbieawest/SoftHaskell/README.md

 # SoftHaskell

+This is my entry for the INF1A Haskell Competition 2023

 ## Program Description

 This is a simulation of soft bodies in 2D space using the Gloss library for Haskell.